Actipro/WPF-Controls/Documentation/topics/licensing.md

 1. When adding products to your application the first time...

     - Add references to the Actipro product assemblies that are being used.
 Default assembly install paths are indicated in the Readme file.
-Please note that the "ActiproSoftware.Shared.Wpf.dll" assembly is always required since all products depend on it.
+Please note that the `ActiproSoftware.Shared.Wpf.dll` assembly is always required since all products depend on it.

 1. When upgrading products to new versions in an application that used old versions...

     - Ensure the references to the Actipro product assemblies are correctly pointing to the new version's assemblies you installed.
 Default assembly install paths are indicated in the Readme file.
 Update the references as needed to make sure the versions are correct.

-1. If you have licensed the product, configure the "licenses.licx" file in the projects that reference the product.
+1. If you have licensed the product, configure the `licenses.licx` file in the projects that reference the product.

-    - Open your project in Visual Studio and ensure that there is a "licenses.licx" file in it.
-If your project does not contain a "licenses.licx" file, follow the steps in the "Troubleshooting / No licenses.licx file exists in my project" section below to create a "licenses.licx" file manually.
+    - Open your project in Visual Studio and ensure that there is a `licenses.licx` file in it.
+If your project does not contain a `licenses.licx` file, follow the steps in the "Troubleshooting / No licenses.licx file exists in my project" section below to create a `licenses.licx` file manually.

-    - Ensure that the "licenses.licx" has a correct entry for Actipro's @@PlatformName control products.
+    - Ensure that the `licenses.licx` has a correct entry for Actipro's @@PlatformName control products.
 The valid entry is listed below in this topic.
 Ensure the version numbers in the entry always match the deployed assembly version, especially after upgrading to a new version or build.

 1. In Visual Studio, execute "Clean Solution" and then "Rebuild Solution".